QuantEcon/lecture-source-py/source/rst/numpy.rst

     z

-See also ``np.asarray``, which performs a similar function, but does not make a distinct copy of data already in a NumPy array
+See also ``np.asarray``, which performs a similar function, but does not make a distinct copy of data already in a NumPy array.

 .. code-block:: python3